FanWangEcon/PrjOptiSNW/README_pre.md

 [![HitCount](http://hits.dwyl.io/fanwangecon/PrjOptiSNW.svg)](https://github.com/FanWangEcon/PrjOptiSNW)  [![Star](https://img.shields.io/github/stars/fanwangecon/PrjOptiSNW?style=social)](https://github.com/FanWangEcon/PrjOptiSNW/stargazers) [![Fork](https://img.shields.io/github/forks/fanwangecon/PrjOptiSNW?style=social)](https://github.com/FanWangEcon/PrjOptiSNW/network/members) [![Star](https://img.shields.io/github/watchers/fanwangecon/PrjOptiSNW?style=social)](https://github.com/FanWangEcon/PrjOptiSNW/watchers)

-This is a work-in-progress Matlab package consisting of functions that solve the dynamic life cycle model in Nygaard, Sorensen and Wang (2020).
+This is a work-in-progress Matlab package consisting of functions that solve the dynamic life cycle model in [Nygård](https://sites.google.com/site/vegardmokleivnygaard/), [Sørensen](https://uh.edu/~bsorense/) and [Wang](https://fanwangecon.github.io/) (2020).
 The code companion presents solutions to the dynamic life-cycle problem, and methods for evaluating the marginal gains from allocating additional welfare checks.
-Tested with [Matlab](https://www.mathworks.com/products/matlab.html) 2019a [@matlab].
+Tested with [Matlab](https://www.mathworks.com/products/matlab.html) 2019a.

 All functions are parts of a matlab toolbox that can be installed:

 > Download and install the Matlab toolbox: [PrjOptiSNW.mltbx](https://github.com/FanWangEcon/PrjOptiSNW/blob/master/PrjOptiSNW.mltbx)

 This bookdown file is a collection of mlx based vignettes for functions that are available from [PrjOptiSNW](https://github.com/FanWangEcon/PrjOptiSNW).
 Each Vignette file contains various examples for invoking each function.
-The goal of this repository is to make it easier to find/re-use codes produced for various projects.

 The package relies on [MEconTools](https://fanwangecon.github.io/MEconTools/), which needs to be installed first.
 The package does not include allocation functions, only simulation code to generate the value of each welfare check increments for households.
 Allocation functions rely the R optimal allocation package [PrjOptiAlloc](https://fanwangecon.github.io/PrjOptiAlloc).